Antifuse: Zener antifuses

 Zener diodes can be used as antifuses.
-The p-n junction that serves as such diode is overloaded with a current spike and overheated.
+The p-n junction that serves as such a diode is overloaded with a current spike and overheated.
 At temperatures above 100 °C and current densities above 105 A/cm2 the metallization undergoes electromigration and forms spikes through the junction, shorting it out; this process is known as Zener zap in the industry.
 The spike is formed on and slightly below the silicon surface, just below the passivation layer without damaging it.
-The conductive shunt therefore does not compromise integrity and reliability of the semiconductor device.
+The conductive shunt therefore does not compromise the integrity and reliability of the semiconductor device.
 Typically a few-millisecond pulse at 100-200 mA is sufficient for common bipolar devices, for a non-optimized antifuse structure; specialized structures will have lower power demands.
 The resulting resistance of the junction is in the range of 10 ohms.

-The Zener antifuses can be made without additional manufacturing steps with most CMOS, BiCMOS and bipolar processes; hence their popularity in analog and mixed-signal circuits.
-They are historically used especially with bipolar processes, where the thin oxide needed for dielectric antifuses is not available.
-Their disadvantage, however, is lower area efficiency compared to other types.

-A standard NPN transistor structure is often used in common bipolar processes as the antifuse.
-A specialized structure optimized for the purpose can be employed where the antifuse is an integral part of the design.
-The terminals of the antifuses are usually accessible as bonding pads and the trimming process is performed before wire-bonding and encapsulating the chip.
-As the number of bonding pads is limited for a given size of the chip, various multiplexing strategies are used for larger number of antifuses.
-In some cases a combined circuit with zeners and transistors can be used to form a zapping matrix; with additional zeners, the trimming (which uses voltages higher than the normal operational voltage of the chip) can be performed even after packaging the chip.

 Zener zap is frequently employed in mixed-signal circuits for trimming values of analog components.
 For example a precision resistor can be manufactured by forming several series resistors with Zeners in parallel (oriented to be nonconductive during normal operation of the device) and then shorting selected Zeners to shunt the unwanted resistors.
 By this approach, it is possible only to lower the value of the resulting resistor.
 It is therefore necessary to shift the manufacturing tolerances so that the lowest-value typically made is equal to or larger than the desired value.
 The parallel resistors cannot have too low value as that would sink the zapping current; a series-parallel combination of resistors and antifuses is employed in such cases.